janderssonse/gradle-versions-filter-plugin/README.md

 ## Notes

-This plugin should probably be deprecated at some point, if the options are given as a Pull Request (and accepted) to the original plugin.
+This plugin should probably be deprecated at some point, if the options are given as a Pull Request (and accepted) to the Gradle Versions plugin.

 ## License

+This project is released under the

 [Apache License 2.0](LICENSE)